darellanodev/jetpack-game/README.md

 ### Tasks

+- [ ] Put fuel near the hands of the player.
 - [ ] Create a floor with a high of 200px aprox. to allow put holes with lava.
 - [ ] When last level show congratulations game completed.
 - [ ] When game over the player can press spacebar to start.